TIBCOSoftware/snappydata/docs/deployment.md

 ### Fully managed Spark driver and context

 Programs can connect to the lead node and submit Jobs.
-The Driver is managed by the Snappy cluster in the lead node and the application doesn’t create or managed the Spark context.
+The Driver is managed by the Snappy cluster in the lead node and the application doesn’t create or manage the Spark context.
 Applications implement the _SnappySQLJob_ or the _SnappyStreamingJob_ trait as describing in the ['Building Spark Apps'](BuildingSparkApps) section.

 ### Application managed Spark driver and context